 Established in 1972, MOS Burger has been serving up a variety of savory burgers and eats as the second-largest burger chain in Japan.
 Over the years, they’ve started expanding their franchise in other countries such as Taiwan, Hong Kong, Thailand, Indonesia, China, Korea, and Australia.

 Fun fact: 'MOS' stands for Mountain, Ocean, Sea

-We’re freaking out because this much-awaited burger joint is arriving sooner than we thought!
+This much-awaited burger joint is arriving sooner than we thought!
 For more information, check out MOS Burger Philippines‘ Facebook page.
-We can’t wait for MOS Burger’s opening, but what if we told you that’s not all we’re getting in 2020?
+We can’t wait for MOS Burger’s opening tomorrow, but what if we told you that’s not all we’re getting in 2020?
 There’s still so much to look forward to!

 Check Out the Rest of our Most Awaited Concepts coming to Manila!